inferless/llama-2-7b-chat-gguf/README.md

-# Deploy Meta-Llama-3.1-8B-Instruct-GGUF using Inferless
+# Deploy Llama-2-7B-Chat-GGUF using Inferless
-[Meta-Llama-3.1-8B-Instruct-GGUF](https://huggingface.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF) model is part of Meta's advanced suite of multilingual large language models.
-This 8B Instruct model has been fine-tuned using supervised fine-tuning (SFT) and reinforced through reinforcement learning with human feedback (RLHF).
-This combination of methodologies ensures that the model not only performs with high accuracy but also aligns closely with human preferences for helpfulness and safety.
+[Llama-2-7B-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) model is part of Meta's Llama 2 model family, which is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+This is the repository for the quantized GGUF 7B fine-tuned model, optimized for dialogue use cases.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.